Sam de Beer: Post-apartheid political career

 The 1994 general election was held under universal suffrage and de Beer was elected to represent the NP in the new multi-racial National Assembly.
 During the legislative term that followed, in June 1997, he was elected to succeed Roelf Meyer as leader of the NP's Gauteng provincial branch, narrowly defeating Fanus Schoeman.
 When de Klerk resigned as the party's national leader weeks later, de Beer ran to succeed him in a contest against Danie Schutte and Marthinus van Schalkwyk; van Schalkwyk prevailed, but de Beer retained his position as Gauteng leader.

 In August 1998, de Beer resigned as NP provincial leader and as a Member of Parliament in order to defect from the NP (by then restyled as the New National Party) to the United Democratic Movement (UDM).
 He appeared on the UDM's party list in the 1999 general election and was returned to a seat in the National Assembly.
 However, he again failed to complete his term in the seat: in February 2001, he announced that he had resigned from the UDM, and would therefore lose his parliamentary seat.
 He said:[The] optimistic expectations that I had of the UDM's potential of achieving its goals, as expressed in its election manifesto, have faded away.
 Under these circumstances it is only fair to make room for somebody who can still work with enthusiasm for the party.
-I see the last two and a half years involvement in establishing a new, young party – with its main aim to bring all South Africans together in one party – as a privilege and a great experience.He also accused Roelf Meyer, the UDM's co-founder and his former NP colleague, of having abandoned the UDM, saying "It could have been a totally different sorry if Roelf had not done that".
+I see the last two and a half years involvement in establishing a new, young party – with its main aim to bring all South Africans together in one party – as a privilege and a great experience.He also accused Roelf Meyer, the UDM's co-founder and his former NP colleague, of having abandoned the UDM, saying "It could have been a totally different story if Roelf had not done that".
 De Beer subsequently joined the governing African National Congress (ANC), and in mid-March he was sworn in to an ANC seat in the Gauteng Provincial Legislature.
 He was re-elected to a full term in the provincial legislature in the 2004 general election.